Of Literature, Love, and Lodestar

 Hi, I'm Wina!

-I’m a proud Filipina and an advocate of quality education.
+I’m a proud Filipina and an advocate of sustainable education.

 I believe that knowledge only becomes power if it is shared whole-heartedly and received conscientiously.